 - Encourages acceptance for a diversity of personalities and ideas;

-- Supports the social health of a class.
+- Supports the social health of the class as a community.

-Sundog’s 3-D Literacy has raised student reading scores by at least 4 levels in 38% of participating students.
+In 2018-19, Sundog’s 3-D Literacy helped raise student reading scores by 5 – 10 levels in 55% of participating students.
 After this 15-week program, 98% of students raise their reading scores by at least one level.
-Some students have improved by 8 to 11 levels.
-This is evidenced by Fountas & Pinnell, Teachers College, and WRAP testing.
+[Evidenced by Fountas & Pinnell, Teachers College, and WRAP testing]

 Research supports the need for drama-based instruction for literacy